mtimmin65/engineering-notebook/README.md

 ## Hello_CircuitPython

 ### Description & Code
-this assingment was making an led turn red and blue.
+this assingment was making an led turn red and blue using the led on the adifruit metro.

 dot = neopixel.NeoPixel(board.NEOPIXEL, 1)